apache/druid/docs/api-reference/retention-rules-api.md

 This document describes the API endpoints for managing retention rules in Apache Druid.

+Druid uses retention rules to determine what data should be retained in the cluster.
+Druid supports load, drop, and broadcast rules.
+For reference, see [using rules to drop and retain data](../operations/rule-configuration.md).

 In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
 For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.

-## Create retention rules for a datasource or update a datasource's retention rules
+## Create or update retention rules for a datasource

 Update a datasource with a list of rules.
-The retention rules can be submitted as an array of rule objects in the request body.
+Retention rules can be submitted as an array of rule objects in the request body.
+The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the `auditInfo` property retrieved in audit history.

 Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` is invalid.